Speedboat Attack

-Speedboat Attack is a 1997 speedboat racing video game developed by Criterion Studios and published by Telstar Electronic Studios for Windows.
+Speedboat Attack is a 1997 speedboat racing and vehicular combat video game developed by Criterion Studios and published by Telstar Electronic Studios for Windows.

 Gameplay

 At its core, the gameplay of Speedboat Attack revolves around high-speed maneuvering of a boat around 10 distinct courses, from the paradisiac coastal landscapes of the Balearic Loop to the otherworldly Terra Incognita.
 Players must pass through checkpoints to receive a time extension and avoid running out of time.
 There are 3 difficulty levels in total: newcomer, master, and ace.
 As the difficulty level increases, there is less time to reach the next checkpoint and competing boats will pose more of a challenge.
 The player may choose one of 5 boat types, each one differing with respect to acceleration, speed, handling and armor.
 During a race, it is possible to toggle between different views, such as cockpit view and third-person view.

 The game can be played in two configurations: "Race" keeps the focus on outmaneuvering opponents and beating the clock, whereas "Combat" provides a more action-oriented and dynamic experience.
 There are many elements exclusive to the "Combat" mode, including hazards and ammunition pickups for the machine gun and rocket launcher, as well as shortcuts.